-Attorney DeGiacomo also works with you do determine what the RMV penalties will be if you go to trial and lose versus if you take a plea.
+Attorneys DeGiacomo and Mikhlin also work with you to determine what the RMV penalties will be if you go to trial and lose versus if you take a plea.
 Often, the RMV penalties are so severe that your only option is to fight the OUI case.

 Benefits to Accepting a Plea

 Sometimes there may be a large benefit to accepting a plea.
 For instance, if you are charged with a third offense OUI and are facing a minimum mandatory jail sentence, a plea may keep you out of jail if the prosecutor is offering to break the charge down to a second offense.
 However, sometimes there is no tangible benefit to accepting a plea, and going to trial makes the most sense.

 In a perfect world, the venue of the case wouldn’t matter.
 However, we do not live in a perfect world.
 Some courts are known to have defense friendly judges, while others are known to have prosecution oriented judges.
 In some courts you can get a trial quickly, while in others it may take over a year to get a trial.
 Attorneys DeGiacomo and Mikhlin take all of this into consideration when advising you on whether or not to fight an OUI.